 Austria’s Schwarz wins giant slalom at Stifel Palisades Tahoe Cup

-The Stifel Palisades Tahoe Cup kicked off today, bringing more than 60 racers to the resort for World Cup giant slalom racing.
+OLYMPIC VALLEY, Calif. — The Stifel Palisades Tahoe Cup kicked off Friday, bringing more than 60 racers to the resort for World Cup giant slalom racing.

 Storms delayed this morning’s action, but by 11 a.m. the top men’s skiers in the world were making their way down Red Dog to open today’s competition.